Alex-C-Mwangi/PlpSEass2/README.md

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
+Step 1: Login to your Github account, if you dont have one, you need to create it.

+Step 2: Once logged in, check the top left of the dashboard page and find "top repostiories" or a button labeled "New" and click on it.

+Step 3: First decision is to name your repository.
+The second decision is choosing either to make the repository public(for sharing projects and code with others online) or private(only the owner of the repository has access to it)

+The next decision is choosing whether to initialize the repository with a read me file, a git ignore file and lastly a licence.
+Once these decisions are made, click on create repository button on the bottom left and you're done.

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?